 Every city and county have laws that dictate zoning requirements.
 Before building a patio screen enclosure, it is wise to verify the procedures.
 Down the road, this will prevent you from making costly adjustments.

 - The size of the opening – Some of the less expensive screens have an 8 x 8 mesh which means that in one linear inch, there are only 8 openings.
-Phifer screens have a standard of 18 x 14 which will keep more debris out of your patio.
+Phifer screening products have a standard of 18 x 14 which will keep more debris out of your patio.
 Read more about types of Phifer screens for your patio.

 - Durability – Phifer uses woven fiberglass which is maintenance free for 10-12 years.
 Fiberglass screen is simpler to use and does not bend as easily.
 Phifer screens have a variety of screens to best suit your needs from reducing harmful solar UV rays to adding privacy.